 On the other side, Amazon Prime Wardrobe lets you try on clothes before you buy.
 They send you the clothes you select, and you only keep what you want.

 Both initiatives remove all the friction, making the buying experience fast and easy.

-The deal with Nike is another big step to control the fashion distribution.
+The deal with Nike is another significant step to control the fashion distribution.

 Amazon and Whole Foods

 Amazon bought Whole Foods only a few days before the deal with Nike.
 Whole Foods is a supermarket chain in the USA specializing in natural products.
 Most of their stores are in the USA.
-It is clear that Amazon is fighting to dominate all of the distribution channel.
+Amazon is fighting to dominate all of the distribution channels.
 They began with books.
 Now food and fashion seem to be the next big chapters.